-At a cultural crossroads, New Mexico is fast becoming a must visit destination in the south west of the USA, thanks to its Hispanic influences, outlawed and rugged landscapes, and of course home of the grammy award winning series: Breaking Bad.
+At a cultural crossroads, New Mexico is fast becoming a must-visit destination in the south west of the USA, thanks to its Hispanic influences, outlawed and rugged landscapes, and of course home of the Grammy-award winning series: Breaking Bad.
 On this luxury desert adventure you’ll follow in the footsteps of Walter White, touring the quirky city of Albuquerque and venturing out into the expanse of the New Mexico desert in an authentic RV, the iconic location where ‘the cooking’ took place.

 Breaking bad in Albuquerque

 The following day take a bike tour around town, before having lunch at the infamous south-western food joint Twisters, known in the series as Los Pollos Hermanos.
-This fast food restaurant was where Walter White struck his deals with owner-meth-king-pin Gus Fring.
+This fast food restaurant was where Walter White struck his deals with owner-slash-meth-king-pin Gus Fring.
 Tonight you’ll dine as the creators and cast of the hit series did after filming, at the Zinc Wine bar.
 Before dinner catch a Jazz show and mingle with the locals over a New Mexico Moscow Mule.

 In true Walter style we’ll arrange a proper desert cook out, at the site where the character of Hank was killed in that shocking episode.
-After a hearty cook out lunch you’ll set off into the hiking trails of the nature reserve to explore the mountain terrain where Walter hid after Hanks death.
+After a hearty lunch you’ll set off into the hiking trails of the nature reserve to explore the mountain terrain where Walter hid after Hank’s death.
 For a taste of true Mexicana head to Gardunos for the famous table-side guacamole and margaritas.

-After your RV adventure in the desert drive onto your next stop, Santa Fe – the cultural hub in the midst of the desert where a colourful latino vibe and an earthy historical soul fuses together.
+After your RV adventure in the desert drive onto your next stop, Santa Fe – the cultural hub in the midst of the desert where a colourful Latino vibe and an earthy historical soul fuses together.
 Whilst in Santa Fe you’ll hole up at the gorgeous and secluded The Inn at Five Graces, surrounded by the breath-taking desert landscapes and endless blue skies.
 For your first day in Santa Fe set out and explore the city centre in all its historical glory starting at the Georgia O’Keefe museum to see The Last Door exhibit – a significant site of the series where Jane and Jesse argue about its meaning the day that Jane overdoses.

 For the next two days you’ll explore the surrounding deserts and mountains with guides who specialise in the unique nature and wildlife of the area.
 Hike out to explore the Tsankawi Ruin, part of the Bandelier National Monument where you can find ancient ruins and caves once inhabited by the Pueblo Indians.
 Once you’ve hiked and awed your way through the impressive sites, we’ll set up a picnic lunch at one of the incredible vantage points along the route.